 There are plenty of places to hire a vehicle in Portugal.
-The legal driving age is 18 is the legal driving age but to hire a car, the minimum age is 23 or 25 depending on the hire company.
+The legal driving age is 18 but to hire a car, the minimum age is 23 or 25 depending on the hire company.
 If you are an inexperienced driver, you may have to pay an extra premium.
 You must also have a valid drivers' license and an International Driving Permit.

 In Portugal, you drive on the right-hand side (same as the US) and overtake on the left.
-Undertaking (overtaking on the right) will see you score a 1,000 euro fine.
+Undertaking (overtaking on the right) will see you hit with a 1,000 euro fine.
 On motorways, the middle lane is for overtaking.

 Driving in Portugal can be dangerous.
 The IP5 and the N125 route to the Algarve, the EN125, the A20 in Porto and the Antigua ER101 are particularly dangerous roads.
 There are lots of windy, narrow roads and in rural areas, many are poorly kept.

 When it comes to road safety, Portugal has one of the less impressive records in Europe, however, authorities have been taking steps in an attempt to improve the statistics; with fatalities dropping by 40% since 2010.
 In 2019, there were 621 road deaths reported in Portugal which equates to 6.0 road deaths per 100,000 of the population compared to the UK average of 2.6 road deaths per 100,000 people.

 Some other points to be aware of when negotiating Portugal's roads: